 Getting your book up on Amazon is not enough to sell books.
 Most authors also want their books in bookstores, yet they may not realize that most bookstores will not order books from Amazon and may not accept what they perceive as a self-published book at all.
 Even if an author is able to talk a bookstore into carrying their book, it often languishes on the shelves—only to be returned, worn and dog-eared, a few months later.
 Manifest Identity can get your book on Amazon and into the bookstores and give you realistic advice on how to get it noticed.

 The best person to market your book is always you.
-There are marketing consultants for hire, but most are expensive, and authors I’ve heard from who used one have not felt that they got their money’s worth.
+There are marketing consultants for hire, but most are expensive, and authors I’ve heard from who used them have not always felt that they got their money’s worth.
 I do not claim to be a marketing consultant, but I can advise you on strategies I have learned from personal and professional experience—and I’ll always have in mind who you are and what your goals are for your book.
 People talk a lot about the importance of social media.
 If you know your way around Facebook and Instagram, there is a lot you can do and I can offer some suggestions.
 In addition to social media—or if that’s simply not your style—I can help you with other simple, more personal approaches to getting your book into the hands of your readers.

 I will be honest, my experience and my love are with traditional publishing.
 Not long ago, people were saying that printed books would die out and we all would be reading on e-book readers.
 Well that hasn’t happened and real books, as well as brick-and-mortar bookstores, are now making a comeback.
 I can help you decide if your book will work best as an e-book, a traditional book, or both.
-If you decide you want to publish a e-book, I can prepare those files and upload them as well.
+If you decide you want to publish an e-book, I can prepare those files and upload them as well.
 If you want to publish your book as an e-book only, I can still design an appropriate and eye-catching cover (see estimates below).

 Anyone who has published a book should have a website.
 If you don’t have one yet, Manifest Identity can also help you with that.
 Read more about Manifest Identity Websites.